-• The particles in the beam considered may have a momentum deviation given by DELTAP defined in the TRACK command.

-- The opposite beam is assumed to have the velocity according to the unperturbed energy of the particles in the beam considered.
-Only the direction of motion can be chosen. - In the case of motion in the opposite direction (BBDIR=-1), the time of interaction between the beams is given by tau=length/(2\beta\clight), where length is the length of a bunch in the opposite beam.
-In the case of motion in the same direction (BBDIR=1) as in an electron cooler, this time is given by tau=length/(beta\c\light), where length is the length of the cooler.
+- The particles in the beam considered may have a momentum deviation given by DELTAP defined in the TRACK command. - The opposite beam is assumed to have the velocity according to the unperturbed energy of the particles in the beam considered.
+Only the direction of motion can be chosen. - In the case of motion in the opposite direction (BBDIR=-1), the time of interaction between the beams is given by tau = length/(2\beta\c\light), where length is the length of a bunch in the opposite beam.
+In the case of motion in the same direction (BBDIR=1) as in an electron cooler, this time is given by tau = length/(beta\c\light), where length is the length of the cooler.
 Note that the factor 1/2 is inserted only for BBDIR=-1 to calculate correct results.

-A beam-beam element requires the particle ENERGY and the particle CHARGE, as well as the number of particles per bunch (NPART) to be set by a BEAM command before any calculation is performed.
+A beam-beam element requires the particle energy (ENERGY) and the particle charge (CHARGE) as well as the number of particles per bunch (NPART) to be set by a BEAM command before any calculations are performed.

-Example of a four-dimensional beam-beam element definition in Collider regime:
+Examples of a four-dimensional beam-beam element definition:

+Collider regime example: